replicatedhq/replicated-docs/docs/enterprise/installing-existing-cluster-automation.md

 ## (Optional) Access the Admin Console

+When you install an application in an existing cluster or when you provision a cluster with the Kubernetes installer, you also install the Replicated app manager in the cluster.
+The app manager deploys the Replicated admin console.
+The admin console is a user interface where you can manage and upgrade your application instances.

-When you use automation to install an application, you include the `--no-port-forward` flag.
-The `--no-port-forward` flag prevents the kots CLI from automatically opening a port forward to the admin console.
-After you install, you can optionally open a port forward to log in to the admin console in a browser window at `https://localhost:8800`.
+By default, during installation, the app manager automatically opens localhost port 8800 to provide access to the admin console UI.
+The `--no-port-forward` flag in the `kots install` command prevents the app manager from creating a port forward to the admin console.

+After you install with the `--no-port-forward` flag, you can optionally create a port forward so that you can log in to the admin console in a browser window.

 To access the admin console: